amplience/dc-extension-ga-dashboard/README.md

 # dc-extension-ga-dashboard

+## Deprecated

+This extension is for Universal Analytics properties, which will stop processing data on July 1, 2023 (July 1, 2024 for Analytics 360 properties).
+Google Analytics 4 properties are not supported.

 ## How to install

 This extension needs to be [registered](https://amplience.com/docs/development/registeringextensions.html) against a Hub with in the Dynamic Content application (Developer -> Extensions), for it to load within that Hub.